dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ```
 There are 2 types of polymorphism:
 * compile-time polymorphism (overloading) - when methods have the same name, but different arguments.
 So we can call them, and java knows in compile time what method we are calling, based on arguments.
 Although there is an argument, that there is no strict compile-time polymorphism in java, yet we can count method overloading as compile-time polymorphism.
-* runtime polymorphism (overriding) - this is classical polymorphism where we pass reference.
+* runtime polymorphism (overriding) - this is classical polymorphism with exact signature (method name + exact list of params).
 The problem is that on compile time, java can't know what reference would be passed.
-If both classes A & B, implements interface X, and we pass X as param, java can't know what implementation would be used, because we can change it dynamically during execution.
+If both classes `A` and `B`, implements interface `X`, and we pass `X` as param, java can't know what implementation would be used, because we can change it dynamically during execution.
 That's why we can say that java supports both:
 * compile-time polymorphism - when we overload methods
 * runtime polymorphism - when we override (extend/implement) and pass reference

 We can cast to parent without parenthesis (without explicit casting).
 But casting to child requires explicit casting, otherwise it won't compile with `java: incompatible types: com.java.test.A cannot be converted to com.java.test.B`.
+Because every child is a parent, but parent may be a child, or may not.
 ```java
 public class App {
   public static void main(String[] args) {